 The Vikings never reached the stony shores of Down East Maine.
-But one revolutionary wood-manipulating technology that helped them explore the North is making a big impact on how we make guitars here in Lewiston.
+But one revolutionary wood-manipulating technology that helped them explore the North is impacting how we make guitars here in Lewiston.

 That ancient practice evolved over centuries, and more uses for heat-treated wood emerged.
-By the 1960s, the Finns created an industrial processing system called torrefaction to roast raw oak floorboards in a temperature-controlled, anaerobic environment to manufacture stable flooring products that resisted shrinkage and warping.
+By the 1960s, the Finns created a torrefaction industrial processing system to roast raw oak floorboards in a temperature-controlled, anaerobic environment to manufacture stable flooring products that resisted shrinkage and warping.

-“Torrefaction is the same process as making charcoal; wood is heated beyond its combustion point, but is denied oxygen,” Dana explains.
+“Torrefaction is the same process as making charcoal; wood is heated beyond its combustion point but denied oxygen,” Dana explains.
 “Without oxygen, the wood itself can‘t combust.
 The gases coming off the wood combust.
-If you heat it long enough, (the wood) becomes charcoal.
-The trick (for guitar woods) is to heat the wood at just the right temperature for just the right amount of time.
-Structural tests have revealed that there’s a different ideal ‘recipe’ of heat and duration needed for each kind of wood.”
+If you heat the wood long enough, it becomes charcoal.
+The trick for guitar wood is to heat the wood at just the right temperature for the right amount of time.
+Structural tests have revealed an ideal ‘recipe’ of heat and duration needed for each kind of wood.”

 So how does this impact how your new Bourgeois guitar sounds?
-The torrefaction process alters the wood’s cellular structure as water, along with a list of other volatile elements including tars, sugars, oils, etc., are gasified and mineralized.
+The torrefaction process alters the wood’s cellular structure as water and other volatile elements, including tars, sugars, oils, etc., are gasified and mineralized.
 In response, the cells in the wood morph from an open to a closed state.
-Heat-treated tonewood becomes almost opaque; a beneficial feature modern kiln-dried tonewoods cannot replicate.
+Heat-treated tonewood becomes almost opaque; modern kiln-dried tonewoods cannot replicate a beneficial feature.

-Dana explains that, “Viscous materials damp vibration; wood vibrates more freely after viscous materials have mineralized and converted into solids.
+Dana explains, “Viscous materials damp vibration; wood vibrates more freely after viscous materials have mineralized and converted into solids.
 The closing of cells prevents wood from absorbing as much atmospheric moisture, resulting in improved dimensional stability.
-These transformations occur naturally in tonewoods, but take decades to complete.
-Torrefaction simply accelerates the natural aging process, but it has to be done properly.”
+These transformations occur naturally in tonewoods but take decades to complete.
+Torrefaction accelerates the natural aging process, but it must be done properly.”

-But properly roasted Finnish oak flooring boards, although they may line the elegant floors of many an accomplished guitarist’s home near the Arctic Circle, are seldom used to make great acoustic guitars.
-Compared to stolid, uninspiring oak floor planking, tonewoods intended for the world’s finest acoustic guitars such as a Bourgeois are a different plate of lefse, as the Norwegians might say, when it comes to torrefaction.
+But properly roasted Finnish oak flooring boards, although they may line the elegant floors of many an accomplished guitarist’s homes near the Arctic Circle, are seldom used to make great acoustic guitars.
+Compared to stolid, uninspiring oak floor planking, tonewoods intended for the world’s finest acoustic guitars, such as a Bourgeois, are a different plate of lefse, as the Norwegians might say, when it comes to torrefaction.